fern-api/fern/docs/types.md

 ### Aliases

 An alias type renames an existing type.
-Use aliases to remove ambiguity.
+Use aliases to remove ambiguity and make types more self-documenting.
 For example, without aliases:

 ```yaml
 types: